CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started-page.md

 1. If a **Welcome to Microsoft Azure** popup window appears, select **Maybe Later** to skip the tour.

-1. Now you will see Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+1. Now you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.

    ![](media/select-rg.png "Resource groups")

-1. Confirm that you have all resource group is present as shown below.
+1. Confirm that you have all resource groups present as shown below.

    ![](media/rgdn-new.png "Resource groups")